linode/docs/docs/applications/remote-desktop/using-vnc-to-operate-a-desktop-on-ubuntu-16-04.md

 While there are many options for OS X and Windows, this guide will use [RealVNC Viewer](http://www.realvnc.com/download/viewer/).

 1. After installing and opening the viewer, connect to the localhost through your VNC client.
-The format is `localhost:#`, where `#` is the display number we used in [the previous section](#install-a-desktop-and-vnc-server-on-your-linode):
+The format is `localhost:#`, where `#` is the display number we used in the [Secure your VNC connection](#secure-your-vnc-connection) section:

     [![Connecting through an SSH tunnel.](/docs/assets/1647-vnc-5.png)](/docs/assets/1647-vnc-5.png)